Annapurna Mahaprasadam : How!

 Kolhapur Medical and Healthcare Camp:

-Almost 9000 students from 100 different schools visits this annual camp.
-We organize this annual camp in the village of Pendakhale, Kolhapur.
+Almost 9000 students from 100 different schools visit this annual camp conducted at Pendakhale, Kolhapur.
 Besides enjoying and relishing the food provided as part of the “Annapurna Mahaprasadam” program, the students are humble enough to wash their own plates and cutlery after every lunch.
-We teach students to chant and remember the name of the Almighty before beginning the lunch.
-Also, to thank God for his loving grace in the form of food that resides right in front of them.
+These students chant the name of the Almighty before beginning the lunch without fail.
+This also imparts the sanskar of thanking God for his loving grace in the form of food.

 The Annapurna Mahaprasadam program does not run only to feed people and eradicate hunger.
 What makes it furthermore interesting and important is the fact that it contains multiple facets of making the young and all the future generations mentally, physically and spiritually strong and complete.